 - Attending CCCI events and taking notes;

 - Other tasks depending on the interest and expertise of the GSR.

-These positions are available only to UC Berkeley students.
-Students may opt to receive either 1 research credit for every 4 hours/week (i.e., LAW297), or salary.
+Eligible students may opt to receive either 1 research credit for every 4 hours/week (i.e., LAW297), or salary.

 Strong analytical and writing skills are required.
 Prior experience or coursework in environmental or climate policy, an interest in U.S.-China relations, is strongly preferred.
 Mandarin speakers are encouraged to apply.